IMS-TEAM-1/mower/README.md

   * RNR18.
 Document code in Pi. - 2
   * RNR19.
 Do complete system test. - 8

 > "Each Low level requirement or related software work package shall contain an estimate of how much work that is required for completion of the task."

 Seen above.

 > "The sum of all tasks and estimated efforts shall be compared with the time frame and resource availability of the project and planned accordingly."

-Done when project is over.
+Found in Lessons Learned document.

 > "Completion of tasks and used effort shall be compared with the plan and the estimates."

-Done when project is over.
+Found in Lessons Learned document.

 # Maximum

-> "The Software Design Document shall contain an architectural overvire of the system and its sub components."
+> "The Software Design Document shall contain an architectural overview of the system and its sub components."

-An overview of the Arduino/mower is given here, a complete overview will be done in another document.
+Is explained at the beginning of this document.

 > "The source code shall be traceable to respective low level requirement."